 6300 Ocean Drive, Unit 5805 Corpus Christi, Texas 78412-5805

 Students seeking admission to the Doctor of Nursing Practice program will need to:

-- Complete an application to the University for admission to graduate study and to the DNP Program.
+- Complete an application to the University for admission to College of Graduate Studies and to the DNP Program.

 - Provide evidence of current valid unencumbered licensure as a registered nurse with authority to practice in Texas.

 - Have earned a satisfactory grade point average of 3.0 on 4.0 scale in their graduate nursing program.

 - Write a 500-word essay explaining why they are enrolling in a Doctor of Nursing Practice program.